waydroid/docs/usage/install-on-desktops.md

 sudo waydroid container stop
 ```

-Then it is safe to remove Waydroid:
+Then it is safe to remove Waydroid.
+For example, on debian or ubuntu:

 ```bash
 sudo apt remove waydroid
 ```

-After you remove Waydroid, reboot.
+After you removed Waydroid, reboot.

 Then once logged back in, we need to do a little cleanup: